-OHA - 2021-2023 INTERGOV 'ERNMENTAL AGREEMENT - FOR THE FINANCING OF PUBLIC HEALTH SERVICES TITLE OF FORM: OHA Public Health Division Expenditure and Revenue Report FORM NUMBER: 23-152 (Instructions) WHO MUST COMPLETE THE FORM 23-152: All agencies receiving funds awarded through Oregon Health Authority Intergovernmental Agreement for Financing Public Health Services must complete this report for each grant- funded program.
+OHA - 2021-2023 INTERGOV ERNMENTAL AGREEMENT - FOR THE FINANCING OF PUBLIC HEALTH SERVICES TITLE OF FORM: OHA Public Health Division Expenditure and Revenue Report FORM NUMBER: 23-152 (Instructions) WHO MUST COMPLETE THE FORM 23-152: All agencies receiving funds awarded through Oregon Health Authority Intergovernmental Agreement for Financing Public Health Services must complete this report for each grant- funded program.
 Agencies are responsible for assuring that each report is completed accurately, signed and submitted in a timely manner.
 WHERE TO SUBMIT REPORT: OHA-PHD.ExpendRevReport@dhsoha.state.or.us WHEN TO SUBMIT: Reports for grants are due 30 days following the end of the 3-, 6-, and 9-month periods (10/30, 1/30, 4/30) and 51 days after the 12-month period (8/20) in each fiscal year.
 Any expenditure reports due and not received by the specified deadline could delay payments until reports have been received from the payee for the reporting period.
 REPORT REVISIONS: OHA will accept revised revenue and expenditure reports up to 30 calendar days after the due date for the first, second and third quarter expenditure reports.
 OHA will accept revised reports up to 14 days after the fourth quarter expenditure report due date.
 WHAT TO SUBMIT: Submit both the main Expenditure and Revenue Report and the Other Services & Supplies Expenditures (Other S&S) Form.
 WIC programs must submit a general ledger report quarterly.
-INSTRUCTIONS FOR COMPLETING THE FORM Report expenditures for both Non-OHA/PHD and OHA/PHD funds for which reimbursement is being claimed.
-This reporting feature is necessary for programs due to the requirement of matching federal dollars with state and/or local dollars. • YEAR TO DATE expenditures are reported when payment is made or a legal obligation is incurred. • YEAR TO DATE revenue is reported when recognized.
+INSTRUCTIONS FOR COMPLETING THE FORM feature is necessary for program • YEAR TO DATE exp on-OHA/PHD and OHA/PHD funds for which reimbursement is being claimed.
+This reporting ans due to the requirement of matching federal dollars with state and/or local dollars.
+The renditures are reported when payment is made or a legal obligation is incurred.
+The recognized when recognized.
 OHA/PHD: Oregon Health A uthority/Public Health Division gram Element Number and Title, and Fiscal Year start and end dates.
-Gray shaded areas do not need
+Gray shaded areas do not need to be filled out.